AyoobAli/easySQLite3/README.md

 - Option to Encrypt the database before disconnecting, and decrypt when connecting using AES Encryption.

 ## Change Log

+[2020-06-04] v0.1.1 (Beta):

+- [Added] Option to pass an Encryption Password if SQLite encryption module is installed.

 [2020-04-11] v0.1.0 (Beta):